SabaAhmad404/final-portofolio/README.md

 # Desktop version
-This project is The desktop Portofolio Website.In this project I added the linter , html and css file.The main purpose of this project is to setting up your Protofolio Website.My project is [live here](https://sabaahmad786.github.io/final-portofolio/).
+This project is The desktop Portofolio Website.In this project I added the linter , html and css file.The main purpose of this project is to setting up your Protofolio Website.

 ## Built With